situ-vault/situ-vault/readme.md

     * 🔐 **Salted key derivation** from a user supplied password (PBKDF2, Argon2id or Scrypt)
     * ✅ **Authenticated encryption** with state-of-the-art ciphers (AES-256-GCM, NaCl Secretbox or XChaCha20-Poly1305)
 * Slim text based output:
-    * 🔣 Various encodings that enable **easy copy 'n' paste** like Base32 or Base62 (but also the ubiquitous Base64)
+    * 🔣 Various encodings that enable **easy copy 'n' paste** like Base32 or Base62 (but also Base64)
-    * 📦 Selected suite of ciphers stored as a prefix to the ciphertext to allow easy decryption without further configuration
+    * 📦 Selected cipher suite stored as a prefix to the ciphertext to allow decryption without further configuration
 * Two user interfaces:
-    * ⌨️ CLI: Simplistic **command line interface**, reads from files or flags and outputs to stdout
+    * ⌨️ CLI: Simplistic **command line interface**, reads from files or flags and writes to stdout
     * 🖱️ GUI: Cross-platform **graphical user interface** built with ``fyne.io``
 * Application interfaces:
     * 🐵 Concise Go pkg
-    * 📃 Text based output and **only standard algorithms** allow straightforward implementation with other languages and tools
+    * 📃 Text based output and **only standard algorithms** allow straightforward implementation with other languages
 * Cloud native tools integration:
     * ⛅ Usage of encrypted secrets via a **kustomize exec plugin** to safely store encrypted secrets in a repository but directly use them for Kubernetes application deployments